sap-tutorials/Tutorials/tutorials/angular-bootstrap-template/angular-bootstrap-template.md

 We will use Bootstrap for all of our web page layout.

-We will also be adding in [JQuery](https://jquery.com/), a very popular web toolkit.
-JQuery provides a number of great tools to help change web pages in JavaScript.
-JQuery is required in order to use Bootstrap properly, so we will load it first.
+We will also be adding in [jQuery](https://jquery.com/), a very popular web toolkit.  jQuery provides a number of great tools to help change web pages in JavaScript.  jQuery is required in order to use Bootstrap properly, so we will load it first.

 ### Set up Bootstrap